isharik/Pharos-Wallet-Agent/README.md

 ## Author

-Built by Shariq Hussain for the Pharos Builder Community.
+Built by Sharik AKA Echo on Discord for the Pharos Builder Community.